docs

 - Most commercial payers: 60 to 180 days from the date of the denial

-- Medicaid: state-specific; usually 90 days, can be shorter
+- Medicaid: state-specific, usually 90 days, sometimes shorter

-- Workers' compensation: state-specific; can be as short as 30 days
+- Workers' compensation: state-specific, sometimes as short as 30 days

-The 277CA acknowledgment date is the start of the clock for most payers, not the date you noticed the denial in the system.
-A denial workflow that does not surface aging by appeal deadline is missing the most important triage signal.
+For most payers the clock starts at the determination date carried on the remittance, not the date you noticed the denial in the system.
+A workflow that does not surface aging by appeal deadline is missing its most important triage signal.

 Where does Medi fit?

-Medi presents denial work as an operating queue that connects 835 ERA lines, claims, remittance context, appeals, recovery items, underpayment flags, and account ownership.
-The honest claim is not that Medi eliminates denials.
-The useful claim is that denial work should be visible, filterable by CARC and group code, packet-ready, and traceable across attempts and outcomes.
+Medi presents denial work as one operating queue that connects 835 ERA lines, claims, remittance context, appeals, recovery items, underpayment flags, and account ownership.
+Medi does not eliminate denials.
+It makes denial work visible, filterable by CARC and group code, packet-ready, and traceable across attempts and outcomes, so a specialist sees the claim, the ERA detail, the eligibility check, and the appeal status on one screen instead of five tabs.
+Medi is billing-company-first RCM software, not an EHR, and pricing is published in full at /pricing.

 What Medi will not claim: